 Your credit dispute letter is essentially a summary of your argument.
 You should send it to the credit bureau along with any relevant documents to support your case.

 If your dispute is successful and the item is removed from your credit report, you will likely see your credit score improve in a matter of weeks.
 Fixing credit report errors on your credit account will improve your FICO credit score quickly.
 Even utility bills can be affected by negative credit scores!

 How Do Credit Dispute Letters Work?

-When you suspect one or more credit bureaus are reporting something incorrectly, you can send them a credit dispute letter (see our letter template below).
+When you suspect one or more credit bureaus are reporting something incorrectly in your credit file, you can send them a credit dispute letter (see our letter template below).
 That requires them to investigate and resolve your claim within 30 days.

 They will not take further action.
-If they are able to confirm the problem you identify, or if they fail to verify or validate the information that someone is reporting, they must remove the item you are disputing from your record.
+If they are able to confirm the problem of your identity, or if they fail to verify or validate the information that someone is reporting, they must remove the item you are disputing from your record.

 It’s certainly possible to dispute something online or even over the phone.
 However, it’s always a good idea to use certified mail and retain receipts.